mashupgarage/MG-Eng-Playbook/standards/github/updating-pull-requests.md

 ## Which should I use

-Generally we prefer to use rebase except for some cases where merge is more ideal
+Generally we prefer to use merge over rebase except for the following cases:
+- PR has no review comments
+- PR is already approved and is about to be merged into develop
+- PR is not depedent on another PR (See Golden Rule of Rebasing)

 ## Golden Rule of Rebasing

 [Merging vs. Rebasing | Atlassian Git Tutorial](https://www.atlassian.com/git/tutorials/merging-vs-rebasing#the-golden-rule-of-rebasing)

+- Avoid using on PRs that have comments as this can remove comments that reviewers may need to follow up on
 - Avoid using rebase for any branches that other branches are dependent on (we call these public branches)
 - `develop`/`master`/`main` are public branches so avoid rebasing those
 - Release branches are also public branches so avoid rebase for those